 We should expand BRICS cooperation on cross-border payment … to facilitate trade, investment, and financing among our countries.

-Along those lines, last month, the Russian Embassy in Kenya announced that “the BRICS countries are planning to introduce a new trading currency, which will be backed by gold.”
+In July 2023, the Russian Embassy in Kenya announced that “the BRICS countries are planning to introduce a new trading currency, which will be backed by gold.”
 RT, the Russian state-controlled TV network, confirmed the news.

-Meanwhile, in March 2023, China’s President Xi announced that oil and gas exporters could use the Shanghai Petroleum and Natural Gas Exchange (SPNGE) “as a platform to carry out yuan settlement of oil and gas trade.”
+In March 2023, China’s President Xi announced that oil and gas exporters could use the Shanghai Petroleum and Natural Gas Exchange (SPNGE) “as a platform to carry out yuan settlement of oil and gas trade.”

 And with the offer came a sweetener.
 To encourage traders to use the Shanghai exchange, China made it possible to settle the crude futures contract in gold through the Shanghai Gold Exchange.
 And on March 28, the Chinese national oil company (CNOOC) purchased 65,000 tons of liquified natural gas from the French oil giant Total Energies on the Shanghai exchange.
 It was the first trade in exchange for what amounts to a gold-backed yuan.